How sales career planning increases earnings. Applying forethought, planning, and preparation to careers in selling.

 Time seems to be accelerating.
 Days, weeks, months, and years seem to be flitting past, faster and faster.
 Perhaps this is a phenomenon of ageing.
 It certainly draws attention to the pace of change.

 If scientists were to measure it, I think they would confirm my sense that change is happening faster and faster.

 Long gone are the days when sales people could pitch up, show a few products and earn a living.
 In a previous article, When Markets Shift and Buyers Change their Habits, I suggested that modern salespeople need to be in the ‘good ideas’ business.
 Let’s step again into a sales career planning and consider what qualifications might be increasingly important for a sales executive as the future arrives, crashing over our thresholds of perception.

 Good ideas on there own aren't much use.
 Perhaps you can remember the experience of being new to a company and bursting with good ideas that would help others or the organisation succeed.

 People can’t hear good ideas from a newbie.

 The idea itself may be sound but people don’t listen until you have been around for a while.
 The message bearer must have credibility as well as logic and enthusiasm on his or her side.

 It is much the same in selling.
 Until you can gain the trust and confidence of a prospect, your great ideas have no standing and are likely to be ignored.

 It has always been the case that salespeople who can build rapport and trust fast, have a greater influence with prospects.

-- Equally important is the history of the company represented, its true visions as held by its leaders and policy makers, and its short, medium, an dlong term goals and objectives.
+- The history of the company represented, its true vision as held by its leaders and policy makers, and its short, medium, and long term goals and objectives.